AI in Healthcare

 - Implement clear escalation protocols for AI system failures

-- Comprehensive documentation of AI-assisted clinical decisions
+- Comprehensive documentation of AI-assisted scientific selections

 Future Trends in Healthcare AI (2025-2026)